ovh/docs/pages/public_cloud/ai_machine_learning/notebook_tuto_15_rock-paper-scissors/guide.en-au.md

 You can then reach your notebook’s URL once it is running.

-### Experimenting YOLOv8 notebook
+### Experimenting with the YOLOv8 notebook

-You are now able to train the YOLOv8 model to play rock / paper / scissors game!
+You are now able to train the YOLOv8 model to play the rock paper scissors game.

 A preview of this notebook can be found on GitHub [here](https://github.com/ovh/ai-training-examples/blob/main/notebooks/computer-vision/object-detection/miniconda/yolov8/notebook_object_detection_yolov8_rock-paper-scissors.ipynb).

 ### Go further

 - Do you want to observe the evolution of your metrics during the training of your model?
-Click [here](/pages/public_cloud/ai_machine_learning/notebook_tuto_03_weight_biases)!
+Click [here](/pages/public_cloud/ai_machine_learning/notebook_tuto_03_weight_biases).
 - Do you want to train your YOLOv8 model?
 [Here it is](/pages/public_cloud/ai_machine_learning/training_tuto_09_train_rock-paper-scissors/).
 - Do you want to use your YOLOv8 model in an app?
 [Here it is](/pages/public_cloud/ai_machine_learning/deploy_tuto_15_rock_paper_scissors/).